How to Sell Your House in a Slow Market: 7 Mistakes to Avoid!

 Mistake #2: Maintenance neglect

 You don’t need to drop a giant wad of cash on improvements that’ll cost more than they add in value, like a full kitchen or bathroom renovation.
-But in a slow market, you should deal with any deferred maintenance you’ve put off over the course of ownership, whether it be leaky plumbing, a wobbly ceiling fan, or mold issue in the basement.
+But in a slow market, you should deal with any deferred maintenance you’ve put off over the course of ownership, whether it be leaky plumbing, a wobbly ceiling fan, or a mold issue in the basement.

 • First, make a list of any known issues with the house.
 You live there, so you should have a good idea of what’s in good shape and what’s not.